fmalato/MiniCrawl-Godot/README.md

 Please refer to [MiniCrawl](https://github.com/fmalato/MiniCrawl) for more information about the environment.
 Both projects are required to correctly run the environment.
-This projects improves performance of MiniCrawl by detaching from the MiniWorld library and using Godot instead.
+This project is a re-implementation of MiniCrawl using Godot for better performance.

 # Installation
 To correctly install the environment, please make sure that you have correctly installed [Godot 4](https://godotengine.org/) and [MiniCrawl](https://github.com/fmalato/MiniCrawl) first.